mozilla/mentat/docs/worked-examples.md

 Let's say we later want to model move-in and move-out dates — useful for employment records and immigration paperwork!

-Trying to add this to the JSON model is an exercise in frustration: there's no stable way to identify people or places!
+Trying to add this to the JSON model is an exercise in frustration, because there is no stable way to identify people or places!
 (Go ahead, try it.)

-But to do it in Mentat simply requires defining a small bit of vocabulary:
+To do it in Mentat simply requires defining a small bit of vocabulary:

 ```edn
 [:place.change/person :db.type/ref :db.cardinality/many]